 Though it’s unclear who this “royal army” is, analysts are eyeing three southern Filipino militias.
 Militants from the southern Philippines have a history of crossing the narrow stretches of water to Borneo.

 The MNLF signed a peace deal with the Manila government in 1996, while the Moro Islamic Liberation Front (MILF), a MNLF splinter, recently forged its own tentative peace agreement with the Philippine Government, with Malaysia providing diplomatic and mediation backing for the deal.

-By far the smallest of the three groups, Abu Sayyaf opposes the agreements, as they grant autonomy to parts of Muslim Mindanao, because Abu Sayyaf has said it wants an Islamic state in the southern Philippines.
+By far the smallest of the three groups, Abu Sayyaf opposes the agreements, as they grant autonomy to parts of Muslim Mindanao.
+Abu Sayyaf has said it wants an Islamic state in the southern Philippines.

-And Abu Sayyaf has been known to make the same crossing to Malaysia as these self-described descendants of the Sultan of Sulu, much more frequently than other groups, as they have been pursued on and off by the Filipino Army.
+And Abu Sayyaf has been known to make the same crossing to Malaysia undertaken by the self-described descendants of the Sultan of Sulu.

 Abu Sayyaf has long been linked to Al Qaeda.
 It’s known for hosting the likes of Khalid Sheihk Mohammed, a central figure in the 9/11 attacks.
-And it is also known for taking 20 people, mainly tourists, hostage in 2000 in Malaysia.
+And it is also known for taking hostage 20 people, most of them tourists, in 2000 in Malaysia.

 These days, though, the group seems more like a criminal gang than a politically-motivated terror cell.
-It is currently holding, by some estimates, six foreign hostages who it likely wants to exchange for ransom, a money-making tactic used by Abu Sayyaf in the past.
+It is currently holding, by some estimates, six foreign hostages.
+Exchanging hostages for ransom is a money-making tactic used by Abu Sayyaf in the past.

 MNLF leaders spun a recent attack on Abu Sayyaf as an attempt to crush the group, end such hostage-taking, and thus widen the appeal of the impoverished southern Philippines to tourism.

-If this group of self described descendants are linked to either the MILF or MNLF, Manila will hardly be happy that groups with which it signed peace deals crossed to Malaysia and faced off with Malaysian soldiers.
-If they’re linked to Abu Sayyaf, it would highlight the inability of US-trained Filipino troops to rein in the group.Show
+If this group of self-described descendants of a sultan are linked to either the MILF or MNLF, Manila will hardly be happy that groups with which it signed peace deals crossed to Malaysia and faced-off with Malaysian soldiers.
+If there is an Abu Sayyaf link, it will further highlight the inability of US-trained and back Philippine soldiers to rein in the bloodthirsty kidnappers.Show